CodeYourFuture/curriculum/common-content/en/module/js1/arrow-functions/index.md

 +++

-As we write more code, we are going to write lots and lots of anonymous functions.
+As we write more code, we are going to write lots and lots of {{<tooltip title="anonymous functions">}}An anonymous function is a function which is not bound to a name in the scope where it is defined.{{</tooltip>}}.

-JavaScript added even shorter ways of writing an anonymous function.
+JavaScript has even shorter ways of writing an anonymous function.
 These four functions all do the same thing:

 ```js
 function convertToPercentage(decimalNumber) {